JSM implementation case study: request escalation and transfer

 Action 1 - Add the climbing project to service sheets and create a personalized field

-In addition, we create a new Jira custom field of type Project selector (single project) which we call Climbing project.
-We add this field to the consultation screen of our three support projects.
+In addition, we create a new Jira custom field of the Project Selector type (single project), which we call Climbing Project.
+We add this field to the consultation screen of our three assistance projects.

-All that's left is to complete our automatic orientation script set up in thearticle 3 to automatically value the Climbing project from the service card identified for the request.
+All that remains is to complete our automatic orientation script set up inarticle 3 to automatically value the Escalation project field from the service record identified for the request.

-For the Apple team, who want to be able to manually choose the climbing project from a reduced list, we set up the same field Climbing project without pre-assessment.
+For the Apple team, who want to be able to manually select the climbing project from a reduced list, we implement the same Climbing Project field without pre-assessment.
 We combine the use of two plugins to filter the projects proposed in the list:

-- Script RunnerBehaviour, which allows us to filter the list of projects proposed in the Climbing project based on metadata.
+• Script Runner, which lets us use a Behaviour to filter the list of projects proposed in the Climbing project field, based on the metadata.

 This method can be useful for organizations that have fewer Jira projects and have no interest in setting up a more complex mechanism for automatically deducing the target Jira project.